Cwall4/Pewlett-Hackard-Analysis/README.md

 	AND (e.hire_date BETWEEN '1985-01-01' AND '1988-12-31');
 ```

-A second table, 'titles_retiring_most_recent.csv', was queried and saved.
-By removing duplicate names from 'num_titles_retiring.csv', this table contains one row per employee, showing their most recent title.
+A second table, "titles_retiring_most_recent.csv", was queried and saved.
+By removing duplicate names from "num_titles_retiring.csv", this table contains one row per employee, showing their most recent title.

 ```SQL
 -- Only Most Recent Titles